 Gainful employment of family members

-1) After having received the residence permit, the spouse and the children shall have the right to engage in employment as an employee.
+- 1) After having received the residence permit, the spouse and the children shall have the right to engage in employment as an employee. - 2) For the pursuit of any self-employment, Article 30(2) shall apply mutatis mutandis.